Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Why the Publishing Industry Is Paying Attention to #booktok

 The publishing industry is now paying attention to #booktok.
-Bookstores even now feature #booktok displays of books that are trending in that community.
+Bookstores even now feature #booktok displays of books trending in that community.
 A New York Times article from March 2021 notes that there are no similar bookstore display tables for Twitter or Instagram because those social networks can't seem to make sales of books like TikTok does (How Crying on TikTok Sells Books, March 20, 2021).
-Contrast this with the director of books at Barnes & Noble who was quoted as saying TikTok moves tens of thousands of book copies a month.
+Contrast this with the director of books at Barnes & Noble, who was quoted as saying TikTok moves tens of thousands of book copies a month.